Flight information service officer

-Flight information service officers or FISO, provide a flight information service (FIS) to any air traffic that requests it, or requires it.
+Flight information service operator or FISO, provide a flight information service (FIS) to any air traffic that requests it, or requires it.
 A FISO is a licensed operator, who most usually works at an aerodrome, although there are some FISOs working in area control centers.
 FISOs must been validated for each aerodrome, or other air traffic control unit they work for.
 Air traffic controllers are also permitted to provide flight information services to pilots.

 Features of the job (UK)

 Salary

 The average salary for a FISO in the United Kingdom in 2009 was approximately £20,000.

 Core skills of a FISO

-Communication is a vital part of the job: officers are trained to precisely focus on the exact words pilots and other controllers or FISOs use.
+Communication is a vital part of the job: operators are trained to precisely focus on the exact words pilots and other controllers or FISOs use.
 As with controllers, FISOs communicate with the pilots of aircraft using a push-to-talk radiotelephony system, which has many attendant issues such as the fact only one transmission can be made on a frequency at a time, or transmissions will either merge or block each other and become unreadable.

 Although local languages are sometimes used in ATC communications, the default language of aviation worldwide has been English since 5 March 2008, and in the United Kingdom, this is universal.
-As a result, flight information service officers require an excellent and fluent grasp of English.
+As a result, flight information service operator require an excellent and fluent grasp of English.
 FISOs must be able to communicate without speech impediment or other disability which would cause inefficiency or inaccuracy of communication.